crystal-ball/componentry/docs/Architecture.md

 the ESModule builds to reference only the package imports for size optimizations.

+## Base class and variants

+Component base classes can contain the behavioral styles that apply across variants, eg show and hide styles.

+All visual styling should be defined in variants -> this enables users creating their own variants without having to fight with or reproduce behavioral styles.

 ## Library Publishing

 Three versions of the library source code are created by the `prepublish`